AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 #### Deployment information: Cosmos DB

-Among the Azure resources the deployment script created, is a Cosmos DB database and three SQL-based containers:
+Among the Azure resources the deployment script created, is a Cosmos DB database and four SQL-based containers:

 - **telemetry**: Used for ingesting hot vehicle telemetry data with a 90-day lifespan (TTL).
 - **metadata**: Stores vehicle, consignment, package, trip, and aggregate event data.
 - **maintenance**: The batch battery failure predictions are stored here for reporting purposes.
+- **alerts**: Stores alert settings that control the types of alerts and frequency in which they are sent.
+Also stores a history document that keeps track of when summary alerts are sent.

 These containers are used for the demo solution used as a reference for this accelerator.
 In this document, as well as the [companion accelerator guide](Microsoft_Cosmos_DB_IoT_Solution_Accelerator.docx), we provide detailed information about design decisions and database configuration that you can use to adapt the solution to your scenario.